-Materiality Counts concludes that, based on the scope of work and related limitations, for the specified subject matter, OTML's 2021 Annual Review provides a balanced representation of the material issues concerning OTML, reports accurate performance information and satisfies the requirements of GRI Standards Core Reporting for the 12 months to 31 December 2021.
+Materiality Counts concludes that, based on the scope of work and related limitations, for the specified subject matter, OTML's 2022 Annual Review provides a balanced representation of the material issues concerning OTML, reports accurate performance information and satisfies the requirements of reporting with reference to the GRI Standards for the 12 months to 31 December 2022.
 In addition, Materiality Counts provided a management report on assurance findings to OTML.